Francis Gary Powers: Death

-Powers was piloting a helicopter for Los Angeles TV station KNBC Channel 4 over the San Fernando Valley on August 1, 1977, when the aircraft crashed, killing him and his cameraman George Spears.
-They had been recording video following brush fires in Santa Barbara County in the KNBC helicopter and were heading back when the crash occurred.
+Powers was piloting a helicopter for Los Angeles TV station KNBC Channel 4 over the San Fernando Valley on August 1, 1977, when the Bell 206 JetRanger crashed, killing him and his cameraman George Spears.

+The duo had been recording video after brush fires in Santa Barbara County and were heading back to Burbank Airport.
-His Bell 206 JetRanger helicopter ran out of fuel and crashed at the Sepulveda Dam recreational area in Encino, California, several miles short of its intended landing site at Burbank Airport.
-The National Transportation Safety Board report attributed the probable cause of the crash to pilot error.
-According to Powers's son, an aviation mechanic had repaired a faulty fuel gauge without informing Powers, who subsequently misread it.

-At the last moment, it is surmised that he noticed children playing in the area and directed the helicopter elsewhere to avoid landing on them.
+The aircraft ran out of fuel and crashed at the Sepulveda Dam recreational area in Encino, California, several miles short of the airport.
+It is surmised that, at the last moment, he noticed children playing in the area and directed the helicopter elsewhere to avoid landing on them.
 He might have landed safely if not for the last-second deviation, which compromised his autorotative descent.

+The National Transportation Safety Board report said pilot error probably caused the crash.
+Powers' son later said an aviation mechanic had repaired a faulty fuel gauge without informing Powers, who subsequently misread it.

-Powers was survived by his wife, children Claudia Dee and Francis Gary Powers Jr., and five sisters.
+Powers was survived by his wife, children (Claudia Dee and Francis Gary Powers Jr.), and five sisters.
 He is buried in Arlington National Cemetery as an Air Force veteran.

-Honors

-Powers received the CIA's Intelligence Star in 1972 after his return from the Soviet Union.
-Powers was originally scheduled to receive it in 1963 along with other pilots involved in the CIA's U-2 program, but the award was postponed for political reasons.
-In 1970, Powers published his first—and only—book review, on a work about aerial reconnaissance, Unarmed and Unafraid by Glenn Infield, in the monthly magazine Business & Commercial Aviation.
-"The subject has great interest to me," he said, in submitting his review.

-In 1998, newly declassified information revealed that Powers's mission had been a joint USAF/CIA operation.
-In 2000, on the 40th anniversary of the U-2 Incident, his family was presented with his posthumously awarded Prisoner of War Medal, Distinguished Flying Cross, and National Defense Service Medal.
-In addition, CIA Director George Tenet authorized Powers to posthumously receive the CIA's coveted Director's Medal for extreme fidelity and extraordinary courage in the line of duty.
+Decorations

-On June 15, 2012, Powers was posthumously awarded the Silver Star medal for "demonstrating 'exceptional loyalty' while enduring harsh interrogation in the Lubyanka Prison in Moscow for almost two years."
-Air Force Chief of Staff General Norton Schwartz presented the decoration to Powers's grandchildren, Trey Powers, 9, and Lindsey Berry, 29, in a Pentagon ceremony.
+Powers was awarded the CIA's Intelligence Star on April 20, 1965.
+On May 1, 2000, he was posthumously awarded the Distinguished Flying Cross, the Prisoner of War Medal, the National Defense Service Medal, and the CIA Director's Award.
+On June 15, 2012, he was also awarded the Silver Star for demonstrating "exceptional loyalty" while enduring nearly two years of harsh interrogation and imprisonment in Moscow.
+Air Force Chief of Staff General Norton Schwartz presented the decoration to Powers' grandchildren, Trey Powers, 9, and Lindsey Berry, 29, in a Pentagon ceremony.

 Legacy

-Powers's son, Francis Gary Powers Jr., founded the Cold War Museum in 1996.
-Affiliated with the Smithsonian Institution, it was essentially a traveling exhibit until it found a permanent home in 2011 on a former Army communications base outside Washington, D.C.
+Powers' son, Francis Gary Powers Jr., founded The Cold War Museum in 1996.
+Originally affiliated with the Smithsonian Institution, it began as a traveling exhibit on the U-2 Incident until it found a permanent home in 2011 at Vint Hill Farm Station, a former Army communications base outside Washington, D.C., in Warrenton, Virginia.